-The paper is organized as follows: In the next Section the measurement configuration of the analyzed data is described.
+The paper is organized as follows: In the next Section the measurement configuration of the analyzed data sets is described.
 Section 3 gives the characteristic of the session behavior and Section 4 describes the characteristics of the TCP (HTTP) connections.
 Section 5 concludes the paper.

-2 Measurement Setting and Trace Description
+2 Measurement Settings and Trace Descriptions

-The measurement was done during 2 weeks in February and March 1999 in the computing center of the University of Würzburg.
+The first measurement was done during 2 weeks in February and March 1999 in the computing center of the University of Würzburg.
 About 6000 students and staff members are subscribed to the dial-in Internet access of the university.
 The access is implemented by three Ascend dial-in routers, enabling simultaneously 240 access lines.
 All lines facilitate digital ISDN access at 64kbps, while 192 lines also facilitate analog modem access at speeds up to 56kbps.
-The dial-in routers are connected with a 10Mbps ethernet bus to the German Research Net (DFN) and the Internet.
+The dial-in routers are connected by a 10Mbps ethernet bus to the German Research Network (DFN) and the Internet.